beesober alcohol off switch coaching logo

 But as time goes on, your mental state just gets better and better.
 It is so worth the bad times, for the good times ahead.

-What happens when you quit alcohol
+What happens when you stop drinking

 The very beginning of your journey.
 Mindset is everything and this is often a positive time for the initial few hours.